google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 You can tell which version you are running by reading the first line in the output of the command.
 In this example, the particular version that we are using is 3.7.5.

-The three greater-than symbols tell us we are in a interactive Python shell.
+The three greater-than symbols tell us we are in an interactive Python shell.
 In this shell we can type Python commands.
 -->

 ---